OneCola-360/Sivil/README.md

 # Sivil
 Testing/belajar GitHub.
-i like it in here... for the first time in a long time i feel like im.. like im right where im supposed to be
+i like it in here... for the first time in a long time i feel like im.. like im right where im supposed to be.
+Nama: kavka andrea putra.
+Kelas: XI-RPL-I